woped/WoPeD/WoPeD-Installer/build-tools/Readme.txt

 ----------------

 Download the latest version via the WoPeD website www.woped.org.
-For Microsoft Windows, download the file WoPeD-install-X.Y.Z.zip (where X.Y.Z stands for the current WoPeD version), unpack it with an archiving tool (e. g.
-Winzip) and run the contained executable file WoPeD-install.exe.
+For Microsoft Windows, download WoPeD-install-windows-X.Y.Z.zip (where X.Y.Z stands for the current WoPeD version), unpack it with an archiving tool and run the contained executable WoPeD-install.exe.
+Additionally you may want to assign WoPeD.exe as the standard application for the file type "pnml" to open a net with WoPeD just by double-clicking on the associated PNML document.
-For Linux, download the file WoPeD-install-X.Y.Z.tgz (where X.Y.Z stands for the current WoPeD version), unpack und decompress it with the tar utility.
-Then run the contained executable WoPeD-install from the command line.
+For Linux, download WoPeD-install-linux-X.Y.Z.tgz (where X.Y.Z
+stands for the current WoPeD version), unpack und decompress it with the tar utility.
+Then run the contained executable WoPeD-install from the command line or desktop.
 In both cases, a setup wizard appears and will guide you through the installation process, letting you choose several installation options like the target folder or the creation of a shortcut on your desktop and in the start menu.
+Note that the creation of desktop and start menu shortcuts may not work on all Linux-based GUI systems.
+For MacOS, download WoPeD-macos-X.Y.Z.tgz (where X.Y.Z stands for the current WoPeD version) and unpack it into the target folder of your choice.
+The rest should be done automatically by MacOS.
 WoPeD ist now ready to be started.
-Note that the creation of desktop and start menu shortcuts may not work on all Linux GUI systems.
-Additionally you may want to specify WoPeD.exe as the standard application for the file type "pnml" to open a net with WoPeD just by double-clicking on the associated icon.
-In doubt, please consult your GUI system's manual how to do this.

 That's it!